All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Compounded vs. Brand: What's the Difference?

 The active ingredient is the same: semaglutide.
 The differences are in manufacturing scale and regulatory pathway.
 Brand-name products go through FDA approval with large clinical trials.
-Compounded products are made by licensed pharmacies under state and federal oversight but do not go through the same FDA approval process.
+Compounded products are made by licensed pharmacies under state and federal oversight but don't go through the same FDA approval process.

 Compounded semaglutide may come in slightly different formulations.
 Some pharmacies add vitamin B12 or other ingredients.
 The concentration and injection volume may differ from brand-name pens.
 But the core medication doing the work is the same molecule.